The 150th Anniversary Commemoration of Taps

 Charles City, VA 23030

-All Bugles Across America buglers are invited to participate and perform in concerts during the weekend plus sound Taps on the spot where Taps was born.
-Ken Rose, LTC (ret), former commander of the Continental Army Band (TRADOC Band), will serve as the conductor of the bugle and trumpet ensembles.
+All Bugles Across America buglers are invited to participate and perform in concerts during the weekend, plus sound Taps on the spot where Taps was born.
+Ken Rose, LTC (ret), former commander of the Continental Army Band (TRADOC Band), will conduct the bugle and trumpet ensembles.

-Registration is $20.00 for re-enactors and $25.00 for Trumpet Performers which helps offset the costs of the event.
+Registration is $20.00 for re-enactors and $25.00 for Trumpet Performers, which helps offset the event’s costs.